-Subsequently, Red Desk, our chapter’s support request system, expanded to allow any member or chapter entity the ability to call on chapter resources or aid where needed.
+Subsequently, Red Desk, our chapter’s support request system, was expanded to allow any member or chapter entity the ability to call on a wider range of chapter resources or functions where needed.
 The days of relying on “who you knew” to get support for your campaign or action were over.
 Joint committees were established to ensure chapter entities responsible for tasks, such as communications and mobilization, could access common resources with greater ease.
 In many ways, the newly developed protocols in response to the pandemic became a matter of circumstance meeting opportunity.

 The Tech Committee reached 30 members in September 2020 before it reorganized in October 2020 to become AdCom.
-The express purpose of AdCom is to identify common infrastructure and tools used to deliver chapter functions, and mobilize a base of volunteers who can maintain or specialize in chapter systems and tools.
-We keep AdCom staffed by using our member survey to match members in possession of skills they are looking to donate with technical operations in need of support.
-This allows us to build alternative ways for leftists, socialists and allies -- who may not be comfortable (or able) to engage in direct action on the streets -- to help advance democratic socialism.
+AdCom has two express purposes: (1) to identify common infrastructure and tools used and needed to deliver chapter functions, and (2) mobilize a base of volunteers who can maintain or specialize in chapter systems and tools.
+We keep AdCom staffed by using our member survey to match members who have discrete skills they want to volunteer with technical operations in need of support.
+This mobilization process has allowed us to build alternative ways for leftists, socialists and allies -- who may not be comfortable (or able) to engage in direct action on the streets -- to help advance democratic socialism in this other important ways.
 AdCom now has nearly 70 volunteers as of January 2021 -- meaning we can identify and remedy issues and meet working groups’ requests across a wider range and level of expertise much greater than before.

 As AdCom works independently of our individual working groups and campaigns, it facilitates their activities with low friction.
 It has allowed our chapter to form highly specialized teams that are able to embed themselves in a working group’s operation and fulfill support as needed.
-This allows activists and organizers to focus on building more sophisticated political strategies to advance their respective causes, rather than get caught up in the minutia of executing tactics.
+This has allowed our teams activists and organizers to focus on building the sophisticated political strategies needed to advance their respective causes, and it's helped in preventing our teams from getting caught up in the minutia of executing tactics.

-For instance, our in-house mass texting system is maintained by a team that is trained and specialized in managing and executing that specific function, lowering the barrier of entry for chapter working groups to utilize mass texting to draw turnout or engage membership.
+For instance, our in-house mass texting system is maintained by a team that is trained and specialized in managing and executing that specific function.
+This lowers the barrier of entry for chapter working groups to utilize mass texting to draw turnout or engage membership.
 This operation was essential for ensuring our supported electoral efforts last year had a deep bench of volunteers for GOTV embarked by our DC Council elections working group.

 Even this website — a product of MDC DSA’s Publications Team — was developed with the aid of AdCom, which helped identify comrades willing to donate designing, coding, editing and writing expertise and plug them into ongoing operations.
-This allowed our publications working group to focus on writing content, build connections with street activists, collect data and research relevant to working group activities, and engage in quality control campaigns to make sure MDC DSA’s communications mechanisms are reliable and of high caliber.
+This freed up time in our publications working group to allow them to focus on developing content, initiating research operations, and fine-tuning MDC DSA’s communications strategy.

 The spreadsheets of the revolution go far beyond bureaucratic minutia — we are setting the stage with organizational blueprints that can be replicated in other chapters across the country so that we can operate as one collective body of engaged socialists.
 This kind of polished organizing strength helps propel DSA onto the national stage toward the ultimate goal: dual power.

 Dual power is a political strategy that advocates for building spaces free of connection to capitalism’s super-structures.
-That doesn’t just mean building independent means of production or material supply chains distinct from capitalist connection – it means building an operations base without the models of hierarchy or exploitation which propel capitalist modes of production: organizing resources and norms democratically, managing shared infrastructure cooperatively, and ensuring equal access to infrastructure and services.
-The idea posits that these counter institutions could compete, and then eventually replace, the institutions which sustain capitalism.
+That doesn’t just mean building independent means of production or material supply chains distinct from capitalist connection – it means building operational and logistical models that don't rely on the hierarchy or exploitation which propel capitalist modes of production.
+The theory of dual power posits that democratically controlled counter institutions could compete, and then eventually replace, the institutions which sustain capitalism.

-This administrative and technological infrastructure -- although far from the scale and sophistication needed to truly subvert institutional capitalism -- is an attempt to build out an operational base from which dual power structures can be plugged into in the future.
+The administrative and technological infrastructure -- although far (far) from the scale and sophistication needed to truly subvert institutional capitalism -- is an attempt to build out an operational base from which dual power structures can be plugged into in the future.

 We realize we’re not the first to have grand designs of subverting capital, though exploiting active political currents means we are able to work with more volunteers than previous anti-capitalist efforts.
-New technology allows us to utilize labor-saving, open source software to automate the otherwise arduous, mind-numbing tasks that are essential for keeping the chapter operational — freeing up more volunteer hours and reducing stress placed on individual organizers, reducing burnout.
-Using these alternative software also allow us to avoid being reliant on large tech firms who profit from the data we produce, or who may cut us off from the software we use in the case of crackdown.
+New technology allows us to utilize labor-saving, open source software to automate the otherwise arduous tasks that are essential for keeping the chapter operational, which frees up more volunteer hours and reduces stress placed on individual organizers (which should reduce incidence of burnout).
+Using alternative, open-source software allows us to avoid reliance on large tech firms who profit from the data we produce, or who may cut us off from the software we use in the case of crackdown.